Mark2000/ende/README.md

 # Ende: Motion Planning for a Magnetorquer-actuated Satellite

 Application of kynodynamical motion planning algorithms to perform attitude maneuvers for a magnetorquer-actuated LEO satellite with pointing constrains.
+Paper: TODO link

 ## Description
 <img src="ende_tree.png" alt="A tree illustrated by Ende." width="200" align="right"/>

-todo
+Demonstrates a novel path planning algorithm, Bonsai-RRT, to solving the magnetorquer-actuated LEO satellite problem.

 Named after the 10c. illuminator/cartographer Ende.